 With the combination of his talent and intriguing aura, it’s hard not to be a little fascinated by the force that is Adam Driver.
 Unsurprisingly, he has earned a reputation for his intensity, although he denies knowing where that came from.
-The actor—who is celebrating his 35th birthday today—rose to fame with his role on HBO’s Girls, and has since become a household name as the brooding Kylo Ren in the newest Star Wars trilogy.
-Here are 11 things you might not know about Emmy-nominated actor.
+The actor rose to fame with his role on HBO’s Girls, and has since become a household name as the brooding Kylo Ren in the newest Star Wars trilogy.
+Here are 11 things you might not know about the Oscar-nominated actor.

-When Adam Driver was rejected by Juilliard the first time he applied, he went on try and make it as an actor on his own, but met with little success.
+When Adam Driver was rejected by Juilliard the first time he applied, he attempted to make it as an actor on his own, but met with little success.
 It wasn’t until 9/11 that he knew what he had to do.
 “I was having an argument with my stepfather, and he was like, ‘Why don’t you join the Marine Corps?’
 And I was like, ‘Noooo!
 Well, maybe, actually ...'
 I went and saw the recruiter, who was like, ‘Are you on the run from the cops?
 Because we’ve never had someone want to leave so fast,'" Driver told Rolling Stone.

 His military experience only strengthened his determination to find success as an actor.
 “I was like, ‘I’m going to smoke cigarettes and be an actor when I get out.’
 Those were my two thoughts,” he said.
 “I wanted to smoke cigarettes and be an actor.”

 2. Adam Driver started his own Fight Club in school.

 Driver, who has described his younger self as a misfit, revealed that he was inspired to start a fight club at school, after seeing David Fincher's 1999 adaptation of Chuck Palahniuk's novel.